Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Do I find Looker easy to use – am I following my best practices?
 Would a new joiner be able to easily get to everything he / she needs?
     - Is LookML still clean?
 Is there code that can be made redundant, do we group logically, is everything DRY?
 Can we combine some explores?

+## Github
+### Pull request design
+- Title.
+E.g. "Feature", "Fix", "Update": X
+- Description:
+    - What are you changing
+    - Why are you changing it?
+    - Link to the source ticket of the feature - e.g. in Notion
+- Screenshot of updated part of the DAG
+- Validation of models:
+    - include output that confirms model does what is expected.
+E.g. link to in development Look, or a query that compares the data.
+    - Perhaps a screeenshot of content valdiator and LookML validator
+    - Screenshot of the dimensions and measures in action with their relevant links
+    - Where possible, comparison between source data
+    - Where relevant, add any other QA relevant information here.
+- Always add a reviewer to a PR
+- Include table granularity when building a new PDT / table

+### PR principles
+- Each PR is one logical piece of work
+- Continiuosly integrate PRs.
+Don't wait to complete a project.
+Instead, break the project down to manageable pieces that get their individual PRs